 If you look at a graph of exponential growth it looks like nothing much happens for the first few years.
 This is why saving initially feels boring.
 But the early years have to be gone through.
 The future always arrives and compounding always works its magic.

 As the slope of the curve starts to pick up, you start to get some validation that the strategy is working.
 By the time you have overcome your initial scepticism, the graph has pointed skywards and it is hard to keep up with how quickly your net worth and knowledge are growing.
 Its not been easy for me to realise this myself….let alone to convey to others how this feels to live through.

 But here is the best analogy I’ve been able to come up with so far.
 The path to FI is like the progress of a space rocket.

 Imagine your net worth as the rocket.
 Before you can earn anything you have to learn, finish school and get a job.
-In the same way, there are hundreds of actions and decisions to be taken to build the rocket and get it to the landing site…even before launch.
-The job seems huge and progress seems slow, even non-existent at times.
+In the same way, there are hundreds of actions and decisions to be taken just to build the rocket and get it to the landing site…even before launch.

 It then takes a huge amount of energy and effort to raise the rocket even an inch off the ground.

 We have to spend less than we earn and that does not come easily.
 There are huge forces of gravity, mass and inertia that need to be overcome even to get the rocket to the height of a tree.